learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 * Once the `index.html` has the correct numbers of students as in your group, the person who forked the repo must git [add][], [commit][], and [push][] to your remote master.
 You can do all these steps in the terminal.
   * `git add .` will track all new or updated files since you first cloned down the repo.
-  * `git commit -m "describe your project change"` will save all your altered file and group them together as single change.
+  * `git commit -m "git message here"` will save all your altered file and group them together as single change.
+However, you should actually write a descriptive message describing the change you made.
   * `git push` will upload your change to GitHub.

 * Next, the person who forked the repo must add all team members as